CopyypoC/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-A 5 round rock, paper, scissors game against a computer played in the console.
+A first to 5 rock, paper, scissors game against a computer.